makspll/bevy_mod_scripting/readme.md

 ## Configuration

 - `SCRIPT_DOC_DIR` - documentation is generated in `assets/scripts/docs` or to the path in this ENV variable if it's set.

+## Scenes
+The `Script` components will persist a scene load, but their script contexts won't, after a scene load you must manually reload the scripts using `Script::reload_script`

 ## Examples